VegNET

 VegNET Victoria - Gippsland

-Food & Fibre Gippsland is contracted to deliver the VegNET program in Gippsland with Emily Scott, the Gippsland VegNET RDO, delivering on-the-ground extension to Gippsland’s vegetable growers.
+Food & Fibre Gippsland is contracted to deliver the VegNET program in Gippsland with Amanda Gould, the Gippsland VegNET RDO, delivering on-the-ground extension to Gippsland’s vegetable growers.

 The role of an RDO is to keep vegetable growers informed about current research and development activities, results, and resources – supporting the adoption of industry best practice and bolstering vegetable productivity and profitability in key growing areas across the country.
 AUSVEG works closely with Food & Fibre Gippsland and the VegNET RDO to maximise knowledge-sharing, both realising and encouraging opportunities for collaboration.